 In Hitchcock’s Vertigo a woman named Madeleine is able to walk into a hotel, completely unobserved.
 She then enters the room of another woman that should be locked.
 There is no explanation of how Madeleine obtains the key without the desk clerk seeing her, or how she is gains access to the room.
 However, the audience is too terrified by watching the height fearing character played by James Steward on the roof of the hotel to question these plot wholes.

-A novelist must fill in between the scenes or provide a short exposition to connect events.
+The screen writer cuts out exposition for the sake of economy to keep the movie on its scheduled pace.
+The movie viewers take in exciting scenes at face value in a movie and don’t consider why they occurred.
+However, a novelist must fill in between the scenes or provide a short exposition to connect events.
 Otherwise many readers will become alienated by events that don’t make sense.
 The constant “showing” that occurs in films is not feasible.
-Sometime the author must take a break for the amount of words required to show all action and simply tell the reader what has occurred.
-The screen writer cuts out exposition for the sake of economy to keep the movie on its scheduled pace.
-The movie viewers take in exciting scenes at face value in a movie and don’t consider why they occurred.
+Sometime the author must take a break from the amount of words required to show all action and simply tell the reader what has occurred.

 The early action scene in Matewan (a film about a West Virginia coal miner’s strike) involves a train full of replacement workers or “scabs” being brought to Matewan by the company.
 Unexplainably the train stops in the middle of the woods, not at the mining camp, to drop off these new workers.
 The strikers immediately appear to attack them.
-It seemed as if the whole point of the early drop off sight was to expose new workers to a danger that the mine workers would want to avoid.
+It seemed as if the whole point of the early drop off site was to expose new workers to a danger that the mine owners would want to avoid.
 So, why did this happen?
-There is no explanation given.
-Movie viewers Have no time to question why this occurs.
-The “scabs” re-board the train as if begins to move and the viewers are watching to see how the last of them, one of the main characters, manages to be pulled into the rolling train by his friends.
-Then, the scene immediately switches to another setting in the remote mining town.
+No explanation is given.
+Movie viewers have no time to question why this occurs.
+The “scabs” re-board the train as if begins to move and the viewers watch breathlessly to see how the last of them, a main character, manages to be pulled into the rolling train by his friends.
+Then, the scene immediately switches to another setting in the remote mining town of Matewan.

 The writer that attempts to keep action moving at the pace of a film faces the icebox dilemma.
-How do you deal with making sense without pausing the action in between scenes to fill in the rationale for the string of exciting scenes?
-Remember, you are writing a book, and reader will expect to think more than which watching films.
-With their mind engage they are more likely to detect plots holes.
-So, the writer of a novel to take to time to fill in gaps in logic and avoid “ice box scenes.”
-When the reader gets hungry and visits the refrigerator for cold chicken, he should be questioning what will happen next and not doubting the likeness of what just occurred.
+How do you deal with making sense without pausing the action in between scenes to fill in the rationale for the string of exciting events?
+Remember, you are writing a book, and reader will expect to think more than when watching a film.
+With their mind engaged they are more likely to detect plots holes.
+So, the writer of a novel must take to time to fill in gaps in logic and avoid “ice box scenes.”
+When the reader gets hungry and visits the refrigerator for cold chicken, he should be questioning what will happen next and not doubting the likeliness of what just occurred.